How do I use this plugin?

 What tables and keys does the plugin change?

-My site has many users.
-My Users, Posts, and Pages panels in my dashboard are still slow, even with this plugin.
+My site has thousands of registered users.
+My Users, Posts, and Pages panels in my dashboard are still load slowly even with this plugin.

 How do I get an answer to another question?